$20 Billion Tracker

 *And at least $30 billion per year by 2030.

-** This version updates a prior version dated December 16, 2022.
-All figures below are in USD$ at average exchange rates for the week ending September 22, 2023.
+** This version updates a prior version dated October 18, 2024 and includes commitments to the Global Biodiversity Framework Fund announced at COP16.
+All figures below are in USD$ at average exchange rates for the week ending October 11, 2024.

 Introduction